tv2/.github/.github/DISCUSSION_TEMPLATE/README.md

 # Discussion Templates

 This folder contains Discussion Templates made available to all TV2 developers.
-To use these templates, visit "Discussions > New discussion" in your repo, where these templates will show up as options for creating new discussions.
+To use these templates, visit "Discussions > New discussion" in the TV2 discussion board, where these templates will show up as options for creating new discussions.

 ## <discussion-template-name>